aghie/tree2labels/README.md

 Download the pre-trained models [here](http://grupolys.org/software/tree2labels-emnlp2018-resources/models-EMNLP2018.zip).

-We include pre-trained models based on three baselines: (1) Conditional Random Fields (CRF) (2) a one-hot vector multilayered perceptron (MLP) and (3) an MLP that uses word and postag embeddings as inputs.
+We include pre-trained models based on three baselines: (1) Conditional Random Fields (CRF) (2) a one-hot vector multilayered perceptron (MLP) and (3) an MLP that uses word and postag embeddings as inputs (EMLP).
 We also (4) release more accurate models based on [NCRFpp++](https://github.com/jiesutd/NCRFpp), a recent neural sequence labeling framework by Yang & Zhang (2018).

 **Baselines**

 ```
 taskset --cpu-list 1 python baselines.py --test $PATH_TEST.seq_lu  --gold $PATH_PARENTHESIZED_TEST_SET --model $PATH_MODEL --baseline (crf|mlp|emlp) --status test --gpu (True|False) --output_decode $PATH_SAVE_OUTPUT [--retagger] --evalb $EVALB
 ```
-`--test` refers the path to the input file (.seq_lu file).
+`--test` refers the path to the input file (use the `.seq_lu` file).
-`--gold` refers the path to the file with the parenthesized trees `--model` refers the path to the model and its name to recover the different components of such model.
+`--gold` refers the path to the file with the parenthesized trees `--model` refers the path to the model and its name to recover its different components.
-`--baseline` the type of the model
+`--baseline` the type of the model.
-`--gpu` True or False to indicate whether to use GPU or CPU `--output_decode` refers the path to store the output `--retagger` is used when the output is obtained by an architecture that first uses a model trained on the `.lu` dataset (to predict the leaf unary changes) and the that output is merged with the original postags and fed to a second model trained on the `.seq_r` dataset.
+`--gpu` True or False to indicate whether to use GPU or CPU.
+`--output_decode` refers the path to store the output.
+`--retagger` is used when the output is obtained by an architecture that first uses a model trained on the `.lu` dataset (to predict the leaf unary changes) and then that output is merged with the original postags and fed to a second model trained on the `.seq_r` dataset.
-`--evalb`refers the path to the official evalb script
+`--evalb` refers the path to the official evalb script.

-The scripts `scripts/run_baselines.sh` and `scripts/run_baselines_ch.sh` show how to run a number of baselines, trained on the PTB and CTB, using `baselines.py`
+The scripts `scripts/run_baselines.sh` and `scripts/run_baselines_ch.sh` show how to run a number of baselines, trained on the PTB and CTB treebanks, using `baselines.py`

 > NOTE: You might want to only execute a model to detect leaf unary chains (those trained on the `.lu` dataset) and save its output to later create your own `.seq_r` file.
 To do so, you can reuse the same script as follows:
 ```